 In the next table you will find our recommendations for horizontal light levels.
-These levels are based on a combination of best practices and scientific arguments.
+These levels are based on the current knowledge, and a combination of best practices and scientific arguments.

 Please note that these light levels must remain comfortable and adequate for the age

 spectrum (see following paragraph), lighting design, and environment.
 Timing should be personalised so that it supports personal schedules.

 Photo by João Jesus from Pexels

 Good light is optimized

 Just like in nature, the spectral properties (colours) of ideal indoor light vary as a function of the time of day.
 Light spectrum can be optimized to meet personal needs and preferences and to support specific tasks.
 During the day, the light spectrum should include a reasonable portion of short wavelengths (cyan light colour) to provide the energizing and revitalizing benefits of light.
 In the evening and at night, the amount of short wavelengths should be minimized to support winding down, enabling a good night’s sleep and preventing disruption of the day-night rhythm.
-With age, from 45-50 years and older, the spectral characteristics required for optimal functioning may change because of changes in the eye, e.g. in the case of the development of cataract.
+With age, from 45-50 years and older, the spectral characteristics required for optimal functioning may change because of changes in the eye, e.g. in the case of the development of cataracts.